-All transfer switches and/or transfer operating schemes must meet applicable building codes and be inspected by the electrical inspector.
+The transfer switch is to disconnect all ungrounded conductors connected to OTEC system prior to connecting the generator to the conductors supplying the load.
+All transfer switches and/or transfer operating schemes must meet applicable building codes and be inspected by the electrical inspector in the case of permanent installations.